-Financing cash flows consist primarily of payments of dividends to stockholders, repurchases of common stock, issuance and repayment of long-term debt, and proceeds from the sale of shares of common stock pursuant to employee equity incentive plans.
-The increase in cash related to financing activities during the six-month period ended May 4, 2019, as compared to the same period of the prior fiscal year, was primarily due to a decrease in repayments on our 3-year unsecured term loan, partially offset by less net proceeds from debt issuances and increases in stock repurchases and dividend payments.
+Financing cash flows consist primarily of payments of dividends to stockholders, repurchases of common stock, issuance and repayment of debt, and proceeds from the sale of shares of common stock pursuant to employee equity incentive plans.
+The decrease in cash used related to financing activities during the nine-month period ended August 3, 2019, as compared to the same period of the prior fiscal year, was primarily due to an increase in proceeds from debt related to the Term Loan Agreement and a decrease in debt repayments, partially offset by early termination of debt related to our previously outstanding 3-year and 5-year term loan facilities and increases in stock repurchases and dividend payments.